Summer Flowers of England. Flower Photos By Alex Albion.

 ~~~

-I’m sorry to say, but I don’t know the correct
+I’m sorry to say, but I don’t know the corrector proper names of many of the summer flowers

 and plants that I’ve photographed here over the